-- On April 19 the company received, slightly ahead of plan, positive and significant efficacy data from the phase lb clinical trial with the drug candidate ACD440 for neuropathic pain.
+- The company appointed Associate Professor Märta Segerdahl Storck, MD/PhD, to serve as Chief Medical Officer (CMO).
+Dr. Segerdahl took up the position on April 1 and is responsible for our clinical development activities.
+She is also part of AlzeCure's management group. - In April the company received, slightly ahead of plan, positive and significant efficacy data from the phase Ib clinical trial with the drug candidate ACD440 for neuropathic pain.
 It was also well tolerated as a topical treatment. - Eva Lilienberg was elected to serve on AlzeCure's Board of Directors at the Annual General Meeting on May 17.
-Eva further strengthens the company with her broad international regulatory and commercial experience.
+Eva further strengthens the company with her broad international regulatory and commercial experience. - In July, a new publication on ACD856 was published in the journal Cells, describing the preclinical development of the substances within the NeuroRestore platform and results were presented.
+(Identification of Novel Positive Allosteric Modulators of Neurotrophin Receptors for the Treatment of Cognitive Dysfunction, Cells 2021 Jul23; 10 (8): 1871.)